a-griffiths/AutoSpec/README.md

 ## How to Cite

-The paper describing the original method can be found here: http://adsabs.harvard.edu/abs/2018arXiv180705922G
+The paper describing the original method can be found here: http://adsabs.harvard.edu/abs/2018arXiv180705922G or here https://arxiv.org/abs/1807.05922

 Please cite AutoSpec as:
 ```